Skip to content

 chatgptChatgpt perplexityPerplexity geminiGemini grokGrok claudeClaude

-In HR, it often shows up when a recruiter or manager sees one positive attribute—such as strong communication skills or punctuality—and assumes the candidate is also competent in unrelated areas, like leadership or decision-making.
+In HR, it often shows up when a recruiter or manager sees one positive attribute:such as strong communication skills or punctuality:and assumes the candidate is also competent in unrelated areas, like leadership or decision-making.

 Halo effect example

-Here’s a typical workplace example:
+Here’s a typical workplace example: HBR’s cognitive bias and hiring research

 A candidate walks into the interview sharply dressed, confident, and articulate.
 The hiring manager immediately forms an overall impression that they’re also skilled, hardworking, and a good team player, without any proof yet of those other traits.